AfroOrange/AfroOrange/README.md

 # Hi there, I'm Nuha 👋

-🌱 About me,I'm a Python and Java enthusiast who have done a lot of Multiplatform Projects throughout my student years.
+🌱 About me,mI'm a Python and Java enthusiast who have done a lot of Multiplatform Projects throughout my student years.

 🔭 I'm looking for an opportunity as an Software Developer.
 Although I'm interested in this area, I'm a passionate learner and I want to keep exploring other fields involved with programming.